Maria Cristina Didero: Work and career

+Curation

+Her curatorial work has involved close collaboration with contemporary artists, architects, and designers such as Daniel Arsham, Stefano Boeri, the Campana brothers, Philippe Malouin, Sabine Marcelis, Yoichi Ochiai, Oki Sato, Atang Tshikare, and Bethan Laura Wood.
+She has curated exhibitions including Nendo: The Space in Between and The Conversation Show at the Design Museum Holon, Israel; Al(l) Projects with Aluminum (with Michael Young) at the Centre d'Innovation et de Design at Grand-Hornu in Belgium, and FUN HOUSE by Snarkitecture at the National Building Museum in Washington, D.C.; Take a Seat at the Galleria D’Arte Moderna in Turin; as well as exhibitions at the Museum für Kunst und Gewerbe Hamburg, and an exhibition called Friends + Design co-curated with Tulga Beyerle at the Museum of Applied Arts in Dresden She has also been a guest curator and expert consultant for exhibitions staged by commercial galleries such as SuperDesign at the R & Company gallery in New York.

-In 2022 she was appointed curatorial director for Design Miami.
+In 2022 Didero was appointed curatorial director for Design Miami (a role in which she was preceded by Aric Chen and followed by curators such as Wava Carpenter, Hyeyoung Cho, Anna Carnick, and Glenn Adamson).
 She and fellow curator Annalisa Rosso created a digital virtual exposition platform called Perfettooo which is a venue for designers "to conceive a dream project to be realised in a mutable ideal space, shaped around their needs and therefore perfectly tailored for their collections."

 She co-curated (with Richard Hutten) an exhibition for Milan Design Week 2023 called Droog30: Design or Non-design at the Triennale di Milano.'
 Also in 2023, she and Tony Chambers collaborated with the DesignSingapore Council for the exhibition Future Impact; and an exhibition about the work of the Greek designers On Entropy (sisters Niki and Zoe Moskofoglou) called A Future for the Past.